jihwan-victor-park/YQuantum/README.md

 ### Quantum approaches

 The formulation above is not ready for a quantum computer yet, because it has constraints.
-We can add the term λ(∑_i▒w_i -B)^2 to make sure the objective function is minimal when the constraint ∑_i▒w_i =B is met. λ is a penalty term that you have to tweak in order to make the solutions feasible, but also non-trivial.
+We can add the term λ(∑_i*w_i -B)^2 to make sure the objective function is minimal when the constraint ∑_i*w_i =B is met. λ is a penalty term that you have to tweak in order to make the solutions feasible, but also non-trivial.
 The final formulation is

 <img width="612" height="113" alt="image" src="https://github.com/user-attachments/assets/89dec75a-2aa0-4cb8-820f-4f35d27c94b7" />